-Haynes and Boone, LLP is delighted to welcome Real Estate Partner Ben Herd to the firm’s Dallas office.
+Haynes Boone is delighted to welcome Real Estate Partner Ben Herd to the firm’s Dallas office.
 Herd has been practicing in Dallas for nearly 25 years, most recently with Holland & Knight LLP.

 Herd’s national practice focuses on real estate finance and commercial real estate, representing lenders in commercial mortgaged-backed securities (CMBS), collateralized loan obligations (CLO) and similar structured programs in hundreds of transactions.
 Herd represents Wall Street firms lending money on large commercial real estate projects, guiding his clients through various complexities that come with any individual transaction structure.
 He is a top advisor and counselor for clients, both in transactions and as an advisor for structure and strategy.